 On the other hand, when I dated a guy who worked in the financial industry and who was eight years older, I fully expected him to pay on the first date–and he did.
 He took me to nicer restaurants because that was where he would normally go, where he felt comfortable, and therefore, where he could feel confident.

-If a girl doesn’t respond well to the fact that you didn’t spend a lot of money on the date or to the fact that you didn’t pay, it does not mean you failed at winning a girl, it means she failed at fitting into your lifestyle and at not being a spoiled bitch.
-Be glad she’s not texting you anymore.
+If a girl doesn’t respond well to the fact that you didn’t spend a lot of money on the date or to the fact that you didn’t pay, it doesn’t mean you failed at winning her over, it means she failed at fitting into your lifestyle and at not being spoiled.
+Be glad that it didn’t work out, and focus on finding someone better.

 You don’t have to roll out the red carpet on your first date.
 In fact, I advise against it.